Past Events

 Park(ing) Day September 2025

-UPP joined ASU, advocates, and architects along Taylor Street in downtown Phoenix to temporarily transform metered parking spaces into vibrant public spaces.
+UPP joined ASU, advocates, and architects along Taylor Street in Downtown Phoenix to temporarily transform metered parking spaces into vibrant public spaces.
 Park(ing) Day is an event that sparks conversations about how urban space is allocated and invites communities to consider alternatives to car-dominated environments.
 UPP created an epic long hopscotch that had students, law enforcement, and kids all participating!

 Bike to Work Day May 2025

-We launched the community coalition to host the 2025 Phoenix Bike to Work Day, a fun and energizing 3-mile group ride celebrating active commuting and community!
+We launched the community coalition to host the 2025 Phoenix Bike to Work Day, a fun and energizing three-mile group ride celebrating active commuting and community!
 The route showcased the protected bike lanes on 3rd Street, heading south from Steele Indian School Park into the heart of Downtown Phoenix.

 Virtual Book Club with Yoni Appelbaum April 2025